box/box-developer-changelog/content/2022/10-28-information-barrier.md

 Setting up the information barrier produces the following events:

 * Events triggered when the user configures the information barrier, for example activates or deactivates the barrier.
-* Events triggered when the user performs restricted actions, for example when attempting to move an item to a folder the user does not have access to or to add a user to a restricted group.
+* Events triggered when the user performs restricted actions, for example attempts to move an item to a restricted folder or add a user to a restricted group.

 For a list of all events, see the [Shield information barrier event triggers][7] reference.